ESFJ

 - What cognitive functions does the ESFJ use?

-- The ESFJ stack is Extraverted Feeling (dominant), Introverted Sensing (auxiliary), Extraverted Intuition (tertiary), and Introverted Thinking (inferior).
-The shadow stack mirrors these with opposite attitudes.
+- The ESFJ cognitive stack is Extraverted Feeling (dominant), Introverted Sensing (auxiliary), Extraverted Intuition (tertiary), and Introverted Thinking (inferior).
+The shadow stack mirrors these with the opposite attitudes.

 Explore ESFJ in Depth